 January Festivals and Activities in Iceland

 The last thing that I wanted to talk about for January is the unique festivals and activities that are happening throughout this month.
 January 6th is what’s known as Prettándinn.
 This is the official end of Christmas in Iceland.
-So, if you’ve heard my story of the Yule Lads, then you know that this is a very long holiday in Iceland.
+If you’ve heard my story of the Yule Lads, then you know that this is a very long holiday in Iceland.
 The 6th of January is when the finally Yule Lad leaves and returns back to their home in the highlands.
-So, this is another celebration throughout Iceland where you’ll see bonfires and even fireworks.
-So, another fun day to celebrate.
-The next thing is starting in mid January, happening until mid February is called Porrablot.
-So this is a mid winter celebration that dates back hundreds of years in the Nordic history, but basically today what it means is rotten food festival.
+This is another celebration throughout Iceland where you’ll see bonfires and even fireworks.
+Another fun day to celebrate!
+The next thing is starting in mid-January, happening until mid-February is called Porrablot.
+This is a mid-winter celebration that dates back hundreds of years in Nordic history, but basically, today what it means is rotten food festival.
 During this time, you will see lots of fun rotten foods being sold and eaten in Iceland.
 By the way, if you haven’t seen my video about the unique foods in Iceland, then make sure to watch that so you can see some things that I’m talking about, including sheep’s head, Ram testicles.
 You know all those fun things.

 Pin it for later!